craigsapp/midifile/README.md

 The above example program will read the first filename it finds on the command-line, or it will read from standard input if no arguments are found.
-Both binary Standard MIDI Files and ASCII representations of MIDI Files can be input into the program.
+Both binary standard MIDI files and ASCII representations of MIDI Files can be input into the program.
 For example, save the following text into a file called `twinkle.txt` to use as input data.
 This content represents the hex bytes for a standard MIDI file, which